CDC study shows prior COVID-19 infection and vaccines protected against delta variant - NewsBreak

 It was also conducted before most people had received additional or booster COVID-19 vaccine doses.

-It showed people who were unvaccinated and did not have a prior COVID-19 infection remained at the highest risk of infection and hospitalization, while those who were previously infected, both with or without prior vaccination, had the greatest protection.
+It showed people who were unvaccinated and did not have a prior COVID-19 infection remained at the highest risk of infection and hospitalization, while those who were previously infected, both with or without prior vaccination, had the greatest protection.“It’s so disheartening,” Mistreatment of nurses around the Ozarks on the rise

 “Importantly, infection-derived protection was higher after the Delta variant became predominant, a time when vaccine-induced immunity for many persons declined because of immune evasion” and waning immune protection, the study found.